Global Extinction Rebellion protests begin in Australia

 They were the start of planned disruptions in 60 cities around the world over the next two weeks by Extinction Rebellion, which is warning of a looming environmental "apocalypse".

-Thousands are expected to join other events this week in Australia, including a bee die-off enactment, a nude parade and a funeral procession for the planet.
+Thousands are expected to join events this week in Australia, including a bee die-off enactment, a nude parade and a funeral procession for the planet.

 "We have tried petitions, lobbying and marches, and now time is running out," Australian activist Jane Morton said.